World Tag League (NJPW): 2014

 The 2014 edition of the World Tag League took place from November 22 through December 7.
 Following his team's opening match in the tournament, Yoshitatsu was forced to pull out of the tournament with a neck injury, leading to him and Hiroshi Tanahashi forfeiting the rest of their matches.
+The winners - Meiyu Tag, consisting of Hirooki Goto and his childhood friend Katsuyori Shibata - went on to defeat Bullet Club at Wrestle Kingdom 9 and end their year-long reign of terror, culminating a 3-year arc for the tournament.